material-components/material-components-web-react/packages/text-field/helper-text/README.md

 aria-hidden | Boolean | Toggles aria-hidden functionality. children | String | Required.
-Text to be displayed as helper text. className | String | CSS classes for element. isValid | Boolean | When toggled will style the helper text based on input validity. persistent | Boolean | If true adds persistent CSS class. role | String | Sets role on HTML element. showToScreenReader | Boolean | toggles the aria-hidden property to allow element to be visible to the screen reader. validation | Boolean | If true adds validation CSS class.
+Text to be displayed as helper text. className | String | CSS classes for element. isValid | Boolean | When toggled will style the helper text component. persistent | Boolean | If true, always shows the helper text. role | String | Sets role on HTML element. showToScreenReader | Boolean | toggles the aria-hidden property to allow element to be visible to the screen reader. validation | Boolean | If true, alters the helper text to an error message.

 ## Sass Mixins